Force over Distance: Chapter 41

 He didn’t understand this.
 Not even close.
 But one thing was coming through loud and clear.

-Riley, or whoever he was, didn’t trust Rush or the AI not to do something extremely irresponsible as they tore through the fabric of the universe—if that was their plan.
+Riley, or whoever he was, didn’t trust Rush or the AI not to do something extremely irresponsible as they tore through the fabric of existence—if that was their plan.

 Great.